github/docs/content/organizations/managing-organization-settings/managing-custom-properties-for-repositories-in-your-organization.md

 ## About custom properties

 Custom properties allow you to decorate your repositories with information such as compliance frameworks, data sensitivity, or project details.
-Custom properties are private and can only be viewed by people with read permissions to the repository.
+Custom properties are private and can only be viewed by a person with read permissions to the repository.

 {% ifversion ghec or ghes  %}
 You can use repository properties to determine which repositories to target with a ruleset.
 For more information, see "[AUTOTITLE](/organizations/managing-organization-settings/creating-rulesets-for-repositories-in-your-organization#targeting-repositories-by-properties-in-your-organization)."